DotmanRGU/DotmanRGU/README.md

-Dear Sir,
+Dr. Stewart,

-Kindly disregard every other file older than 1st May,2020 I could not creat a new folder as time is almost again me.
+This is my Intranet System Development cousrsework CMM007.
+Kindly disregard every other file older than 1st May,2020.

+I couldn't create a new folder as time is almost again me.

-The old files were used during practice.
+The old files were created during lab practice.

 Thank you for your understanding